SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 ##### Tuning garbage collector parameters

-Generational GCs suffer from poor performance when dealing with memory-intensive applications that generate numerous intermediate objects, which live a fairly long time under the default GC parameters [cite 17, 13 ].
+Generational GCs suffer from poor performance when dealing with memory-intensive applications that generate numerous intermediate objects, which live a fairly long time under the default GC parameters.
 Our profiler showed that DataFrame is an application that produces long-lived objects.
 DataFrame has 25% of the objects that represent 40% of the allocated memory that live for a fairly long time (Figures *@figDFLifetimes*, *@figDFLifetimesTwo*).
-One can reduce GC time by tuning the GC parameters [cite 6].
+One can reduce GC time by tuning the GC parameters.
 The benchmarks exhibited optimization opportunities by reducing the garbage collection time.
 Generational GCs are not optimized for applications with a substantial number of long-lived objects.
-Instead, they are specifically configured for applications where objects tend to die young [ cite 13].
+Instead, they are specifically configured for applications where objects tend to die young.
 We discussed with Pharo experts about Pharo’s GC implementation details.
 With this internal knowledge of Pharo’s GC implementation and the DataFrame internals, we chose the a custom GC parameters.
 We chose by hand this custom GC parameters that we knew will increase the heap size and reduce the number of garbage collections.